 In pursuit of this objective, the European Union Commission established the High-Level Expert Group on Sustainable Finance (HLEG) in 2016.
 The primary task assigned to this group was to formulate a roadmap for sustainable finance inside the EU.
 The overarching aim of this roadmap was to harness the allocative function of financial markets in order to establish the most sustainable financial system globally.
 The final report of the High-Level Expert Group (HLEG) was published in 2018, whereby eight important suggestions were outlined.
 The foremost proposal pertained to the creation of a unified sustainability taxonomy framework for Europe.
 The aforementioned widely used "green" categorization system offers transparency and serves as a reference for market players in determining whether investments and financial goods align with the European Union's sustainability goals.
 This system aims to provide consistency across various standards and products, hence promoting economic development.
 The applicability of the EU Green Taxonomy extends to several asset categories and forms of capital allocation, necessitating alignment with the environmental public policy objectives of Europe.
-The Regulation (EU) 2019/2088", was enacted by the European Parliament and the Council in June 2020.
+The Regulation (EU) 2020/852, titled "on the establishment of a framework to facilitate investment and amending Regulation (EU) 2019/2088", was enacted by the European Parliament and the Council in June 2020.
 It came into effect in July 2020.

 The Regulation serves as the legal foundation for the European Union's Green Taxonomy framework.
 Its objective is to define the criteria that determine whether an economic activity meets the standards of environmental sustainability.
 This is done to assess the level of environmental sustainability associated with an investment.
 The EU Taxonomy serves as a legislative instrument aimed at encouraging investors to actively engage in the transition towards sustainable finance.
 Its primary objective is to provide a clear framework for defining the criteria that the European Union (EU) deems as environmentally sustainable, therefore guiding investors in making well-informed decisions on their investments.
 The primary justification for this approach is the necessity of providing the financial sector with explicit instructions about the categorization of environmentally sustainable activities.
 This is crucial in order to direct capital towards the economic and social transformation required for the establishment of a climate-resilient and ecologically neutral economy.
-This development is expected to facilitate the growth of cross-border sustainable investments inside the European Union (Meneghini, 2022). the contours of what is environmentally sustainable, article 9 of the Taxonomy
+This development is expected to facilitate the growth of cross-border sustainable investments inside the European Union [Meneghini, 2022].

-Regulation lays out a list of six environmental objectives that represent the basis of the Technical Screening Criteria (TSC)2:
+To trace the contours of what is environmentally sustainable, article 9 of the Taxonomy Regulation lays out a list of six environmental objectives that represent the basis of the Technical Screening Criteria (TSC)1: